Mattquin45/CodeDoc/README.md

 - Documentation output is handled in the agent.py by default.

+- Always before testing on the UI, press create new session!

 # ❗ Troubleshooting

 - In your ui.py file make sure that your APP-NAME is the name of your project file.